Vaniadeawibowo/Bandit-Community-Forum/replit.md

-# Reddit Clone - Full Stack Application
+# Banddit Clone - Full Stack Application

 ## Overview

-This is a full-stack Reddit-style clone application built with React, TypeScript, and Express.
+This is a full-stack Banddit-style clone application built with React, TypeScript, and Express.
 The application features user authentication, post creation, voting, and real-time updates.
-It uses a modern tech stack with shadcn/ui components for the frontend and Drizzle ORM for database interactions.
+It uses a modern tech stack with shadcn/ui components for the frontend and MongoDB with Mongoose for database interactions.

 ## System Architecture